aces/Loris/modules/document_repository/README.md

 ## Purpose

- The Document Repository is a tool that provides studies with a centralized location for important documents.
+ The Document Repository is a tool that provides studies with a centralized location for non-candidate documents.
 Files may be uploaded and organized under any user-defined category.

 ## Intended Users